sanyexieai/dcmfx/docs/src/libraries/overview.md

 The internal libraries that make up DCMfx are:

 - **`dcmfx_core` / `dcmfx::core`**.
 Provides core DICOM concepts such as data
-  sets, data elements, value representations, value multiplicity, and transfer syntaxes.
-Defines a registry of the data elements defined in Part 6 of the DICOM specification. as well as well-known private data elements.
+  sets, data elements, value representations, value multiplicity, transfer syntaxes, and a dictionary of the data elements defined in DICOM PS3.6 as well as well-known private data elements.

 - **`dcmfx_p10` / `dcmfx::p10`**.
 Reads, writes, and modifies the DICOM P10 file
   format.
 Uses a streaming design suited for highly concurrent and